Docs

 • Select Confirm.

-1. In the sidebar of your Supabase dashboard, navigate to SQL Editor, then select New query.
-Paste the following into the editor:
+1. In the sidebar of your Supabase dashboard, navigate to SQL Editor, and paste the following into the editor:

 CREATE OR REPLACE FUNCTION requesting_user_id()